hoko/hoko-docs/_posts/2015-03-02-quickstart-ios.md

 # Integrating the SDK with your Swift project

-Because the HOKO SDK is written in `Objective-C`, you'll have to manually add a `Bridging Header file` to your project in order to use it with your Swift code:
+Because the HOKO SDK is written in `Objective-C`, you'll have to manually add a `Bridging Header file` into your project in order to use it with your Swift code:

 * `File` > `New` > `File...` > `iOS` > `Source` > `Header File`